KevinLaux/Resume/resume.md

 ## Professional Development
 - Leader of the Research Triangle PowerShell User Group
 - Volunteer at PowerShell.org
-- Author/Editor of the PowerShell Conference Book, Vol. 3
+- Author/Editor of the PowerShell Conference Book, Vol. 3 and Modern IT Automation with PowerShell
 - Speaker at PowerShell User Groups and Conferences, such as the PowerShell Summit and All Things Open at MetLife

 ## Professional Experience